BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

                                    All - show all miss floaties with miss margin }

-now CustomAmmoCategories.dll searching CustomAmmoCategories.json in every subfolder of Mods folder.
-CustomAmmoCategories.json
-[
-{
-	"Id":"LGAUSS", - new ammo category name, precessed for WeaponDef.AmmoCategory and AmmunitionDef.Category fields, using it in other AmmoCategory field will lead load error
-	"BaseCategory":"GAUSS" - base category name.
-Must bt in (AC2/AC5/AC10/AC20/GAUSS/Flamer/AMS/MG/SRM/LRM),
-	                         needed for backward compatibility.
-							 All other game mechanic (for example status effect targeting), except ammo count in battle and mech validator in mech lab will use this value.
-							 !Flamer - is base category for energy ammo (plasma, chemical lasers etc) },
-]

 Weapon definition
 new fields
   "evasivePipsMods": {  - list of modifiers for values by current evasive pips count.
 Additive per weapon/ammo/mode. \